curl/curl/docs/libcurl/opts/CURLOPT_SSLKEY_BLOB.md

 CURL_BLOB_COPY, the application does not have to keep the buffer around after setting this.

-This option is an alternative to CURLOPT_SSLKEY(3) which instead expects a file name as input.
+This option is an alternative to CURLOPT_SSLKEY(3) which instead expects a filename as input.

 # DEFAULT